 Commitment to Diversity

 Conner & Winters is committed to developing an inclusive workplace and enhancing diversity throughout the firm, as well as within our communities.
-We have an active Diversity Committee, made up of partners, associates, paralegals and staff from all of our offices.
-The Diversity Committee takes the lead in establishing diversity goals and in planning and coordinating diversity-related activities and sponsorships.
+Our active Diversity Committee takes the lead in establishing diversity goals and in planning and coordinating diversity-related activities and sponsorships.
 In collaboration with the firm’s Recruiting Committee, the Diversity Committee assists in expanding opportunities to recruit women and minority candidates, both directly out of law school and through lateral hiring.
 In its most recent Regional Inclusion Report, Conner & Winters was recognized for its leadership in diversity by MOSAIC, the diversity business council of the Tulsa Regional Chamber of Commerce.

 At Conner & Winters, we also have a Native American law practice group which works to serve historically disadvantaged Indian tribes and tribal communities.
 One example of such efforts is the group’s participation in the Native American Rights Fund’s “Supreme Court Project.”
 The Supreme Court Project coordinates and assists tribes with the development and presentation of Indian law issues to the United States Supreme Court and the federal circuits.
 Conner & Winters also sponsors multiple events that serve Native American communities, such as the Native American Financial Officers’ Association annual convention, symposiums committed to the development and recognition of Native American law academia, and the National Native American Law Student Association moot court competition.